Introduction to the ICB

 The Bible, which is the Hebrew and Christian Scriptures, tells the Story of the Line of the Promise down through the millennia.
 Rûãch @Élöhîm inspired those whom He selected to record the Story of the Line of the Promise to include numerous time markers in The Bible.

 Over the centuries, many Bible scholars have sought to fit these time markers into a timeline consistent with man’s historical timeline based on records outside of The Bible.
-That was not the tack Rûãch @Élöhîm directed me to take in developing an internal chronology of The Bible (ICB).
+That was not the tack that Rûãch @Élöhîm directed me to take in developing an internal chronology of The Bible (ICB).

 Instead, Rûãch @Élöhîm nudged me to stick with the internal chronology in His Story and not try to fit His time markers into man’s historical timeline.